gmcosker/business-spanish/README.md

 ## Contact

-For questions or feedback about Business Spanish Pro, please contact the development team.
+For questions or feedback about Avance, please contact the development team.